ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](colors_space_YUV.gif)](colors_space_YUV.gif)
 [![\[IM Output\]](colors_space_OHTA.gif)](colors_space_OHTA.gif)

-As you can see the colors chosen depend heavily on how the colorspace is organized.
+As you can see, the colors chosen depend heavily on how the colorspace is organized.
 The sRGB (Red, Green, Blue) color cube will generally result in at least the colors close to the primary color being picked.

-The sRGB color space is particularly good at picking colors for cartoon like images and icons, but is actually a bad color space for general picture-like photos.
+The sRGB colorspace is particularly good at picking colors for cartoon-like images and icons, but is actually a bad colorspace for general picture-like photos.

-The CMY color space is exactly the same as sRGB color space as the color channels are simply negated to convert between sRGB and CMY colorspaces.
+The CMY colorspace is exactly the same as sRGB colorspace as the color channels are simply negated to convert between sRGB and CMY colorspaces.
-As such the quantization colors end up with roughly the same solution.
+As such, the quantization colors end up with roughly the same solution.

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
+> :EXPERT:
 > The CMYK colorspace (not shown) also produces the same but for different reasons.
-> Because internal the 'K' channel and a images 'colormap' use the same data pointer (See [Palette Channel](../basics/#palette)), IM converts it back to CMY before quantization.
+> Because internal the 'K' channel and an image's 'colormap' use the same data pointer (See [Palette Channel](../basics/#palette)), IM converts it back to CMY before quantization.

-The sRGB colorspace as expected produces a similar result as RGB, but is warped to remove the number of near-black colors in the colorspace.
+The sRGB colorspace, as expected, produces a similar result to RGB, but is warped to remove the number of near-black colors in the colorspace.
-As such there is less colors for the center of the colorwheel to select from, producing a larger 'not quite so black' spot.
+As such, there are fewer colors for the center of the colorwheel to select from, producing a larger 'not quite so black' spot.
-It does however work a lot better for most photos which is why JPEG images often use a sRGB colorspace.
+It does, however, work a lot better for most photos which is why JPEG images often use a sRGB colorspace.

 The XYZ colorspace is also very very similar to linear RGB colorspace.
 The big difference here is that the color axis has shifted so as to better contain ALL the posible colors we can (and even can not) see, as such the color data in the colorwheel are compressed a bit more, and as a result the quantizations seems to become spread out more.

-The LAB and LUV color spaces are based on a different but similar color axis which includes negative values.
+The LAB and LUV colorspaces are based on a different but similar color axis which includes negative values.
-That results a different arrangement of color quantizations.
+That results in a different arrangement of color quantizations.

-The special color spaces involving a 'Hue' channel, such as HSL (Hue Saturation, Lightness), HSL (Hue, Saturation, Brightness), and HWB (Hue, White, Black), all have a cyclic color wheel representation of color as part of its color space.
+The special colorspaces involving a 'Hue' channel, such as HSL (Hue Saturation, Lightness), HSL (Hue, Saturation, Brightness), and HWB (Hue, White, Black), all have a cyclic color wheel representation of color as part of their colorspace.
-Actually it was using a HSL color space what was used to generate this color wheel.
+Actually, an HSL colorspace was used to generate this color wheel.
 See [Generating a Colorwheel](../color_basics/#colorwheel).

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > At the time of writing, the color distance algorithm IM uses does not take into account the cyclic nature of the 'Hue' of the colorspace.
 > The algorithm for this is very different.
-> Because of this a strong discontinuity occurs along the 'red' path, where the 'Hue' wraps around, and results in very few red colors being selected in the color quantization process.
+> Because of this, a strong discontinuity occurs along the 'red' path, where the 'Hue' wraps around, and results in very few red colors being selected in the color quantization process.

 The YIQ, YUV are designed to produce more natural 'pastel' and 'mid-tone' shades of colors that are much better suited for photographs and images of the real world involving subtle shades of colors.

-The YIQ, YUV are designed to produce more natural 'pastel' and 'mid-tone' shades of colors that are much better suited for photographs and images of the real world involving subtle shades of colors.

-Cristy, the ImageMagick Coordinator, notes that the best colorspace to use should be YIQ as it gives the best result when reducing a photograph of say a persons face to a limited color image such as GIF.
+Cristy, the ImageMagick Coordinator, notes that the best colorspace to use should be YIQ as it gives the best result when reducing a photograph of, say, a person's face, to a limited color image such as GIF.
 I also agree with that recommendation.

 Helmut Dersch notes on [his web site](http://www.all-in-one.ee/~dersch/barrel/barrel.html) that you should consider using a LAB colorspace for distortions.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
-> In older versions of IM (specifically IM version 5) the color space that was used for quantization was set with the "`-colorspace`" option.
+> In older versions of IM (specifically IM version 5) the colorspace that was used for quantization was set with the "`-colorspace`" option.
 > However in IM version 6 this operator is used for modifying how images are stored in memory, and as such is not a setting for color quantization.
 >
-> As such in IM v6.2.8-6, the "`-quantize`" setting was provided to do this job.
+> As such, in IM v6.2.8-6, the "`-quantize`" setting was provided to do this job.
-> However it is only as setting for the "`-colors`", Color Quantization process.
+> However, it is only as setting for the "`-colors`", Color Quantization process.
 > It will not do anything for the replacement and dithering of colors using operators such as "`-remap`" and "`-posterize`", or the various dithering techniques.

 For a complete list of the colorspaces available see the "`-colorspace`" operator.